 Thanks to the NOAH activities, the municipalities and water companies obtained such data and tools for effective operation and management of stormwater and sewage systems.
-The obtained data will help to reduce the risk of flooding caused by further intensive development of urban areas.
+The obtained data will help to reduce the risk of flooding caused by further intensive development of urban areas and increase the capacity of the utilities and municipalities.
 Modeling and the EWL will enable sustainable spatial planning, taking into account density of urban tissue and the flood risks in the present and future urban environment.
 Moreover, NOAH ideas will help to plan and implement technical solutions to minimize potential flood damages and effectively inform the public about the impending risk.